Blackgaurd/AlphaBot/README.md

 * ,membercount: returns server name and number of members
 * ,greeting: says hi back ... how's it feel talking to a script?

+## Security stuff
+Please do not share this page or any files with anyone you do no 100% trust.
+Make sure their intentions are good and is willing to help the bot progress.

 ## Contributions
 Shout-out to everyone that has helped me with this project!!